codefresh-sandbox/codefresh-onprem-helm/README.md

 > Run `./sops.sh -d` before `helm update/install` to decrypt (locally) all secrets keys

-All K8s secrets file should not be committed to Git un-encrypted.
+Files that contain secret keys should not be submitted to Git un-encrypted.
 In order to properly encrypt files, we use [sops](https://github.com/mozilla/sops) tool (by Mozilla team) with private key stored in AWS KMS service.

 Use helper script `sops.sh` to encrypt and decrypt secrets files.
 You can also work with `sops` directly: run `sops <filename>` to decrypt, edit and encrypt any secret file.